 - Doesn't come with a speaker

 - Only one color option

-When you're looking for a speaker to use with your Echo Dot, which is already a great Alexa device, you'll want something that gives you superior sound quality and added convenience for a reasonable price.
-There are hundreds out there to choose from, so we did the research and created a list of the best ones compatible with the smaller Echo.
+When you're looking for the best speakers for Echo Dot, which is already a great Alexa device, you'll want something that gives you superior sound quality and added convenience for a reasonable price.
+There are hundreds out there to choose from, so we researched and created a list of the best ones compatible with the smaller Echo.
 Whether you're looking for a speaker dock or a way to pair your hefty sound system, we've got you covered.